fgamester/portfolio/README.md

 ## Version Notes

+### 1.0.6
+- Added content links to the top of the README file to improve navigation.
+- Added responsiveness to the About View.
+- Improved the logic for validation and formatting in type guard functions.
+- Changed some MetaTags Props on Content View.
+- Fixed styles issues on the Content View at the lg-size.
+- Created Content View section components to improve code structure and readability.

 ### 1.0.5
-- Changed google-site-verification ubication to index.html to avoid loading issues on Netlify server.
+- Moved google-site-verification to index.html to avoid loading issues on Netlify server.

 ### 1.0.4
 - Added google-site-verification to the project to verify the sub-domain on Google Search Console.